 How to Win Friends and Influence People – Dale Carnegie

-I’m a fairly socially awkward person.
+I am occasionally a socially awkward person.
 Learning how to win friends and influence people has helped me to be a better friend and leader.

 I understood myself and how I relate to people in a new light after learning about attachment theories.
 Hopefully I am a bit more gracious and understanding with people, as I try to understand their relational model and how it impacts their interactions.